 The main mistake every blogger makes that they can not monitor Adsense account performance.
-They just drop the code and forgetting about it.
-This activities can lead to disability or invalid activity in your Adsense account.
-You have to monitor your account to be keep safe your Adsense.
+They just drop the code and forget about it.
+These activities can lead to disability or invalid activity in your Adsense account.
+You have to monitor your account to be kept safe your Adsense.

 - 970×90 Leaderboard – The ideal location for this ad is right beneath your main navigation.
 The smaller rectangular ads usually do not have enough pop to draw the click.

 - 300×250 Square – This is the perfect size to place right below the title of your post.
 This location will always be your top earner.
 The 300×250 square is the most used size by advertisers.
 The increased competition usually leads to a higher cost per click than the other ad squares.
 The size also looks great on all devices.

 - 300×600 Half Page – This one works great at the top of the sidebar.
 I do not use this ad on my blog because I use a smart scrolling sidebar.
 Google does not allow you to place their ads in a smart scrolling sidebar.

 Whether your group all three above the fold or just two, it will make a big difference to the bottom line.

 Enable Ads to Show Text and Image Ads – 59% Increase:

 By enabling both text and image ads, you are dramatically increasing the number of advertisers that are competing for your ad spots.
 All you need to do is go to the “my ads” tab and click “edit ad type” next to each ad.
 It has been widely reported that Google publishers that select this option get 59% greater eCPM earnings.
 This is a technique is a no-brainer and you need to make sure every ad unit has enabled both text and image ads.